Belengasset/Dashboard_project_BG/README.md

 As I have already mentioned, the databases related to the hotels I have extracted them from my previous project, where you will find more detail of each of the csv.

 What's new about the data concerning the hotels is the data set containing the website of each hotel. everything is done in the file [1- Scrapping_hotels](https://github.com/Belengasset/Dashboard_project_BG/tree/main/Notebook#:~:text=1%2D%20Scrapping_hotels.ipynb).
 To perform a data extraction by Web Scraping, using *Selenium* to interact with web browsers and perform actions such as clicking buttons, filling out forms, and navigating between pages.
 In this phase of web escraping I thought it appropriate to do it by extracting information through Google as I already had the code to do the scrapping.
-I've created a dataframe which contains the hotels (uniques), eliminating the repeated ones, as some of them were in both rankings), so that the extraction would be faster.
+I've created a dataframe which contains the hotels (uniques), eliminating the repeated ones, as some of them were in both rankings, so that the extraction would be faster.

 Then, to obtain perform the gastronomic experience I've decided to get the file from [Kaggle](https://www.kaggle.com/datasets/ngshiheng/michelin-guide-restaurants-2021).
 This file contains a dataset of the **Michelin Guide Restaurants** from all around the world curated from https://guide.michelin.com/en/restaurants.
-The culinary distinctions included are 3 Stars,2 Stars,1 Star,Bib Gourmand.
+The culinary distinctions included are 3 Stars, 2 Stars, 1 Star, Bib Gourmand.

 ![imagen](Images/michelin.jpeg)

 ### **II.
 Cleaning**

-In the notebook [2 - Clean_Notebook](https://github.com/Belengasset/Dashboard_project_BG/tree/main/Notebook#:~:text=2%20%2D%20Clean_Notebook.ipynb)is where all the cleaning and adjustments are done.
+In the notebook [2 - Clean_Notebook](https://github.com/Belengasset/Dashboard_project_BG/tree/main/Notebook#:~:text=2%20%2D%20Clean_Notebook.ipynb) is where all the cleaning and adjustments are done.

 No cleaning was needed for the hotels link file as the scrapping worked well, only I had to include with `.loc` the few missing websites that the scrapping wasn't abble to get.